anjana-nair/kitchenstore/README.md

-Kitchenstore -- A samples Rails 4 appliation
+Kitchenstore -- A sample Rails 4 application
 ============================================

 Has utilised all the latest Rails 4 features